basiralab/centrality_correlations/README.md

 # CENTRALITY MEASURES CORRELATION ANALYSIS
 This has been made as a homework of the ITU - Graph Theory course (https://www.youtube.com/watch?v=dEGmpwPMBH0&list=PLug43ldmRSo3MV-Jgjr30E5SpwNKkjTvJ).
-This repository provides an experimental analysis script for following paper:
+This repository provides an experimental analysis script for the following paper:

 ![fig1](correlations.png)